Tiny homes could cure western Nunavut town’s growing pains

 To that end, its 29-page, 2015-2035 community plan, recently discussed in an open house held at the hamlet office, contains 10 “required actions.”

-These include a pilot project to build tiny homes and “other non-conventional housing,” to ensure affordable housing for its population that’s expected to grow by an expected 46 per cent, to reach about 2,500 residents by 2035.
+These include a pilot project to build tiny homes and “other non-conventional housing,” to ensure affordable housing for its population, which is expected to grow by an expected 46 per cent, to reach about 2,500 residents by 2035.

-Housing everyone will mean the addition 270 dwellings to the existing stock of 501 private dwellings—so 13 units each year over the next 20 years—and the creation of a new neighbourhood at the outskirts of town.
+Housing everyone will mean the addition of 270 dwellings to the existing stock of 501 private dwellings—so 13 units each year over the next 20 years—and the creation of a new neighbourhood at the outskirts of town.

 Cambridge Bay also wants to get rid of old or abandoned buildings around town and adopt a “beautification/streetscaping plan” to make core area more people-friendly.